Michaelwwk/appStoreAnalytics/README.md

 # Directory

-Please refer to this link for a high level [summary](https://github.com/Michaelwwk/appStoreAnalytics/blob/main/projectSummary.pdf) of the project.
+Please refer to this link for a high-level [summary](https://github.com/Michaelwwk/appStoreAnalytics/blob/main/projectSummary.pdf) of the project.

 The folders in this repository are described as follows: